Enhanced KYC via External Vendor Integration

 We collaborated with the Compliance team to evaluate several vendors, aiming to find the best solution for verifying IDs and performing face recognition with instant results.

-At last, we integrated Onfido to automate document and face verification across borders.
-As the product designer, I was responsible for the end-to-end integration, covering everything from UX to edge case handling, including:
+At last, we decided to integrate with Onfido to automate document and face verification across borders.
+As the product designer, I was responsible for the end-to-end design for this integration, covering everything from UX to edge case handling, including:

-On the internal platform, compliance can easily identify information sourced from Onfido through a clear Onfido tag.
-They can review key verification details—such as document type, selfie match results, and timestamps—directly within the interface.
-For audit and investigation purposes, the full data set retrieved from Onfido is also available at the bottom of the page, helping the team make faster, more informed decisions.
+Atlas (Internal platform): Compliance can easily identify information sourced from Onfido through a clear Onfido tag.
+Key verification details such as document type, facial match results, and timestamps are accessible directly within the interface.
+For audit and investigation purposes, the full dataset retrieved from Onfido is also included in the report, enabling the team to make faster, more informed decisions when needed.

 Impact